Mistra-C2B2/llw-system-analysis/README.md

 ## Usage

-Start a local web server in this directory (for example `python3 -m http.server`) and open `index.html` in your browser to view the system visualization.
-The page uses Cytoscape.js to render a graph described by `edges.csv`.
+You can simply open `index.html` in your browser or serve the folder with a small web server (for example `python3 -m http.server`).
+When served over HTTP the page loads `edges.csv` directly.
+When opened from the file system, the script falls back to an embedded copy of the same CSV so you do not get a CORS error.

 `edges.csv` now contains the following columns: